 In determining whether a jobkeeper enabling direction given by an employer to an employee is necessary to continue the employment of one or more employees of the employer, it does not matter that a similar jobkeeper enabling direction could have been given by the employer to an employee other than the relevant employee.

 Sonya runs a café and employs Chris and Jill, who are both waiters.
 Sonya’s business has qualified for the jobkeeper scheme.
 Sonya is entitled to jobkeeper payments for both Chris and Jill.

 As a result of COVID-19, Sonya cannot run her café as usual, so she decides that to keep the business running, she will offer home delivered meals.
 Sonya needs someone to do the deliveries, so she directs Chris to perform those duties.
 The direction has effect, even though Sonya could have directed Jill to do the deliveries rather than Chris.

-A jobkeeper enabling direction does not apply to an employee unless:
+A jobkeeper enabling direction given by an employer currently entitled to jobkeeper payments does not apply to an employee unless:

 The Regulations may require that a written notice of the employer’s intention to give the direction must be in a prescribed form.
 As at the date of publication of this benchbook, no relevant regulations have been made.

 If an employer has already given notice and consulted with an employee, the employer can give a jobkeeper enabling direction without having to give notice and consult again if:

 An employer must keep a written record of a consultation with an employee or their representative.